rgildiaz/ITI/bidi-test.md

 Device     Boot Start      End  Sectors  Size Id Type /dev/sdb1          63 62656640 62656578 29.9G  7 HPFS/NTFS/exFAT
 ```
-I like creating a USB directory:
+In this case, ``/dev/sdb1`` is the name and location of the partition that needs to be mounted.
+I like to create a ``/media/USB`` directory to mount USB drives to:
 ```
 sudo mkdir /media/USB
 sudo mount /dev/sdb1 /media/USB